-CFDs, often traded on leverage, are an over the counter (OTC) instrument, meaning you never own the underlying asset.
+CFDs, often traded with leverage or on margin, are an over the counter (OTC) instrument, meaning you never own the underlying asset.
 Instead, profits are made from movements in price from when you enter and close a trade.

 See here for further guidance on trading CFDs, including strategies.